igomezv/LSST_DE_neural_reconstruction/README.md

 ## Citing Our Work

-If you use the data or methodologies from this repository in your research, please cite our paper:
+If you use the data or methodologies from this repository in your research, please cite our work:

 ```bibtex
 @article{fromsimstoreality2024,